jessepollak/free-game-notifier/README.md

 MLB.tv Free Game of the Day Notifier
 ===================================

-Currently in progress, but it will eventually notify people when their favorite team is playing in the MLB.tv Free Game of the Day.
+App that notifies users if their favorite team is playing in the MLB.tv Free Game of the Day.

-##Todo
+Made because I always missed the Nationals when they were playing...

--Figure out how to query for multiple items in mongo -implement mailers
+Check it out at http://freegamenotifier.herokuapp.com!